sebhaan/geobo/README.md

 ### Forward Models and Joint Inversion
 In geology and geophysics, inversion problems occur whenever the goal is to reconstruct the geological conditions, i.e. the 3D distribution of physical rock properties, that give rise to a set of (2D) geophysical observations.
 Since the number of possible geological configurations is typically greater than the number of observational constraints, the problem is nearly always under-determined.
 Forward models transform the localized measurement of a remote sensor grid into a 3D representation of geophysical properties of a region.
 The most common geophysical linear forward model are gravity and magnetic forward models, which are computed using Li’s tractable approximation.
-Joint inversionis  simultaneously interpreting  multiple (distinct) sensor measurements using a single model to provide a better constrained joint solution rather than taking individual solutions that only satisfy their aspect of data on their own.
+Joint inversion is  simultaneously interpreting  multiple (distinct) sensor measurements using a single model to provide a better constrained joint solution rather than taking individual solutions that only satisfy their aspect of data on their own.

 ## Functionality

-GeoBO's probablistic framework includes all steps from  prior selection, data fusion and inversion, to sensor optimisation and real world model output.
+GeoBO's probabilistic framework includes all steps from  prior selection, data fusion and inversion, to sensor optimisation and real world model output.
 The main functionalities of GeoBO are summarised in the following:

- - Joint probabilistic inversion tool by solving simultanously multi-linear forward models (e.g. gravity, magnetics) using cross-variances between geophysical properties (cross-variance terms can be specified by user)
+ - Joint probabilistic inversion tool by solving simultaneously multi-linear forward models (e.g. gravity, magnetics) using cross-variances between geophysical properties (cross-variance terms can be specified by user)
  - Output 1: Generation of cubes and computation of complete posterior distribution for all geophysical properties (described by their mean and variance value at each location (cubecell aka voxel).
- - Output 2: Generation of ranked proposal list for new most promising drillcores based on global optimisation of acquisitian function
+ - Output 2: Generation of ranked proposal list for new most promising drillcores based on global optimisation of acquisition function
- - Templates for acquisitian function to use in Bayesian Optimisation
+ - Templates for acquisition function to use in Bayesian Optimisation
- - Flexible parameter settings for exploration-exploitation trade-off and inclusion of local 3D cost function in acquisitian function
+ - Flexible parameter settings for exploration-exploitation trade-off and inclusion of local 3D cost function in acquisition function

 Other features are: